 So again, the question begs: Can talent be taught?
 I wouldn’t rule it out.

 Talent can give you confidence when experience is lacking.
 Skill and technique are what sustain us when the floor falls out from under us during the production, as it almost inevitably does on nearly every project—for you or possibly those you’re working with, requiring you to be sharp, prepared and reliable.
 This is a team sport, this acting business.

 But just because you don’t have an immediate intuitive response to a performance, genre, scene, take, character, or type, doesn’t mean you never will.
 How you see the story, the style, the format and your self within that context all play a part in the outcome.

 So expose yourself to the styles you honestly intend to master.
 Be relentless about it.

-Granted taking workshops and participating in work out groups help develop a sense of community, and can feed your perceptions regarding voiceover as a subject, but those perceptions may be merely assumptions, rather than true insights, that may or may not work to your advantage down the line.
-This form of training can be a double-edged sword.
-Which is why private instruction is imperative to every talent to sort out what’s best for you, specifically, from a coach who thoroughly understand the industry, and your role in it.
+Granted taking workshops and participating in work out groups help develop a sense of community.
+They can feed your perceptions regarding voiceover as a subject, but keep in mind those perceptions may end up being merely assumptions, rather than true insights.
+Insights that may or may not work to your advantage down the line.

 This Article Originally Featured In